liweileev/FET-GAN/README.md

 ### Datasets

-We collect a new dataset including 100 fonts each with 775 Chinese characters, 52 English letters, and 10 Arabic numerals.
+We collect a new dataset called Fonts-100 which includes 100 fonts each with 775 Chinese characters, 52 English letters, and 10 Arabic numerals.
-There are a total of 83,700 images, each of which is $320\times 320$ in size.
+There are a total of 83,700 images, each of which is 320*320 in size.
-Figure \ref{font-100} shows an overview of these fonts for the same Chinese character.
+The following figure shows an overview of these fonts for the same Chinese character.

+![](./docs/imgs/Fonts-100.png)

 This Fonts-100 dataset is used to demonstrate the ability of our model to assist the font designer in complementing characters in font library.
 We take the first 80 fonts for training, and the remaining 20 as unseen for finetuning.
-Specific experimental configuration and results are in Section \ref{sub:application_complement_font_library_automatically}.

-![](./docs/imgs/Fonts-100.png)
+You can get this dataset here:

 * <a href="https://drive.google.com/open?id=1OcOSTg29IY9UDCEB2gL4d3ALpUyvzD-2"><img src="./docs/imgs/GoogleDrive.svg" height="45" alt="Google Drive Datasets"></a>
 * <a href="https://pan.baidu.com/s/1xhKpuSqHWxLlll9Rwf_7cA"><img src="./docs/imgs/BaiduDrive.png" height="45" alt="Google Drive Datasets"></a>

+We also provided the texteffects dataset in the above drive links.
+This dataset is proposed in [TET-GAN](https://github.com/williamyang1991/TET-GAN).
+It is paired that each text effect image is provided with its font image.
+We separate 6 fonts and combine them with the original 64 effects.
+Finally, there are a total of 70 classes of text effects and divide them into train/finetune as the Fonts-100 dataset.

 ## How to Use